numpy/numpy/doc/source/reference/random/index.rst

 distributions.
 See `NEP 19 <https://www.numpy.org/neps/
 nep-0019-rng-policy.html>`_ for context on the updated random Numpy number routines.
 The legacy `RandomState` random number routines are still available, but limited to a single BitGenerator.
+See :ref:`new-or-different` for a complete list of improvements and differences from the legacy ``Randomstate``.

 For convenience and backward compatibility, a single `RandomState` instance's methods are imported into the numpy.random namespace, see